 As a result, offering boring apps to users will lead a business owner, not only to a loss of user interest but, of course, the impossibility to involve new users and their money.
 In the end, we come to an unexpected mathematical equation:

 No users = no reviews, comments from them = no leading positions in searches = no new downloads = no success.

 But don’t be so quickly disappointed.
 There is a way to transform an app and achieve all your business goals in a much short period of time.

 Interested?
 Keep reading so you don't miss an opportunity that will really work for your app!

-According to research conducted by a neurology scientist, Matthias Koepp, adult brains release the hormone dopamine and serotonin while playing games and taking challenges.
-They feel that internal accomplishment which makes them happy, full of energy and the motivation to continue and move to another level.
+According to research conducted by a neurology scientist, Matthias Koepp, adult brains release the hormones dopamine and serotonin while playing games and taking challenges.
+They feel that internal accomplishment that makes them happy, full of energy, and the motivation to continue and move to another level.
 This answers the question of why people desire to and actually play more and more.

 In real life, it’s harder to experience these emotions because for this to happen you need to achieve bigger goals.
 Emotional triggers are what returns us to one source of happiness - games - and we can be happy again and again.

 So here we go - to the games or it would be better to say ‘mobile app gamification’.

 Mobile app gamification is a marketing concept based on the use of such game techniques as rewards, progress display, leaderboards, competition, and social interaction.
 As people are more inclined to fulfill tasks when they know that at the end a reward will be waiting for them, mobile app gamification is a guide that leads you directly to the user’s production of dopamine and serotonin hormones.

 Turning the user experience into playing a game can significantly increase the users’ engagement and encourage them to interact with the app more often.